gustisuryaa/Relay/README.md

 # Relay

 A real-time collaborative project board.
-Drag a task and every teammate's screen updates within a few hundred milliseconds — no refresh, no polling.
+Drag a task and every teammate's screen updates within a few hundred milliseconds, no refresh, no polling.
 Each task also has an on-demand AI summary, generated from its description and comment thread, for when a card has accumulated more discussion than anyone has time to re-read.